 The IES Abroad Nantes Center occupies two floors of a gorgeous 19th-century residential building located just steps from the historic center of Nantes and the Passage Pommeraye—a narrow passageway of galleries that fill three levels and is covered by a canopied glass ceiling.

-Thibaut de Berranger holds a master's degree in International Relations and European Law from the Université Paris 2, a master's degree in Public Law from the Université de Nantes, and a Doctorate in Public Law from the Université de Nantes.
-He has been Associate Professor of Public and European Law at the University of Nantes since 1993, and his association with IES Abroad Nantes dates to 1988.
+Dr. Thibaut de Berranger has been the Director of the Study in Nantes program since 2004.
+He holds a master's degree in International Relations and European Law from the Université Paris 2, a master's degree in Public Law from the Université de Nantes, and a Doctorate in Public Law from the Université de Nantes.
+He has been Associate Professor of Public and European Law at the University of Nantes since 1993, Chair of the Institut de Préparation à l’Administration Générale (IPAG, 2009-2012) and his association with IES Abroad Nantes dates to 1988.
 He has published several articles and authored several books on the constitutions of European Union member states and their policies.

-Béatrice de la BretescheSenior Academic, Accounting & Administrative Assistant
+Béatrice de la BretescheSenior Accountant and Academic & Administrative Coordinator

 Eugénie FouréHousing Coordinator

 Dominique BeloeilHistory & Religion

 Professeur d’Histoire-Géographie au Lycée Notre Dame de Toutes Aides ; Chargé de cours à l’Université ; Doctorat d’Histoire contemporaine ; Chercheur post-doctoral à l’Ecole Pratique des Hautes Etudes (Section des Sciences religieuses)